Summer Holiday Grocery Savings

 Usually, every holiday will have at least some frozen and/or fresh Shrimp & Salmon on sale.
 Generally, the prices aren’t at a low.

-• Although rock bottom prices are during Lent, you may see canned tuna on sale.
+• Tuna: Although rock bottom prices are during Lent, you may see canned tuna on sale.
 If you’re not stocked up, consider adding it to your pantry if the price is great.

-• There may be “surprise” sales on unexpected items.
+• Extra: There may be “surprise” sales on unexpected items.
 Keep your eyes open, and know that sales like this can vary by location, especially in coastal areas.

 There is never a better time to stock up on condiments, although you may see some on sale around other holidays, especially the Superbowl.
 Really, you should be buying most condiments for the year during the summer and the prices are usually at their lowest before a holiday.
 If you’re a couponer, electronic or paper, you might pick up many of your condiments for pennies.